 T-Mobile is making it easy for innovative companies to embrace the M2M revolution.
 T-Mobile M2M enables always-on connectivity for products and services through T-Mobile’s nationwide network and international partners.
 Companies can build eSIM into an assortment of connected product categories including connected car and navigation, mobile health and wearables, among others.
 Think of a cloud-connected smart watch or fitness band that’s no longer restrained by borders.

 “The Internet of Things knows no boundaries. or at least it shouldn’t have to,” said Rusty Lhamon, director of M2M, T-Mobile.
 “This unique approach to cross-border wireless communication is designed to eliminate the issue of permanent M2M roaming and makes connectivity seamless and simple.”

 The potential cost-savings of eSIM are enormous.
 Consider a trucking company that travels frequently between the U.S. and Canada as an example.
-Between mapping services, video monitoring, email, fleet tracking software and vehicle diagnostics, a single truck might easily use 100MB of data per month while traveling in Canada.
+Between mapping services, video monitoring, email, fleet tracking software similar to what you find in the truck eld devices in canada and vehicle diagnostics, a single truck might easily use 100MB of data per month while traveling in Canada.
 The roaming cost for that single truck alone could be as much as $200 per month or nearly $2,400 per year.